mgnfy-view/multi-sig-wallet/.github/ISSUE_TEMPLATE/feature_request.md

 ## Additional details

-Explain your how you would go about implementing the feature.
+Explain how you would go about implementing the feature.